dzitterb/walog/README.md

 walog
 =====

-Walog is used to log observations of Cetaceans in the Oceans on FS Polarstern It is released under GPL v3.
-It was developed since 2009 by Daniel P. Zitterbart and Lars Kindermann It has been tested with MATLAB 2007-2014A
+Walog is used to log observations of Cetaceans in the Oceans on FS Polarstern It was developed since 2009 by Daniel P. Zitterbart and Lars Kindermann It has been tested with MATLAB 2007-2014A under Windows operating system If you find this software useful and use it in scientific publications please cite as follows:

+Zitterbart DP., Kindermann L., Burkhardt E., Boebel O.
+Walog, a software tool for opportunistic marine mammal observations DOI

 You have to add email addresses and server settings in walog_send_email.m if you want to use the software.
 If you want to use the software scientifically, please contact us for possible collaborations in data usage.